About Stephen Venables

 Two further books were published in 2007, which also saw the release of the IMAX movie The Alps, for which Stephen wrote the screenplay.
 He was also busy that year as President of the Alpine Club, celebrating its 150th anniversary.
 In 2008 he returned again to South Georgia, guiding a party on the Shackleton Traverse and was awarded an Honorary Doctorate from Sheffield Hallam University.

 In 2011 he led the crux section of World Expeditions’ Great Himalayan Trail.
 Since then he has led two expeditions to the Antarctic Peninsula and three to South Georgia, the most recent, in 2016, making first ascents of some very pointy peaks which he had been eyeing up for 27 years.
-He plans to return to South Georgia in September 2018 and there is still one place left on the January 2018 Antarctic Peninsula expedition aboard Pelagic Australis. http://www.pelagic.co.uk/pdfs/2018_AntarcticaProspectus.pdf
+He plans to return to South Georgia in September 2018.
+Meanwhile his January 2018 Antarctic Peninsula expedition aboard Pelagic Australis is fully booked. http://www.pelagic.co.uk/pdfs/2018_AntarcticaProspectus.pdf

 Everest – Summit of Achievement Reprinted